AlexSDevDump/SwitchShinyBot/README.md

 Loop control: loop, end.
 Use as loop left right end to walk left and right repeatedly.

-Events: encounter, check, battle.
-Encounter scans for a black screen, check times the battle length for a shiny, battle scans if the battle menu has loaded.
+Events: encounter, check, battle, summary.
+Encounter scans for a black screen, check times the battle length for a shiny, battle scans if the battle menu has loaded, summarry looks at the Pokemon summary screen for the shiny star indicator.

 Floats: 0.5 for example adds a 0.5 second delay.